flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 - [ ] Generate a repository from [flaskcwg/translation-template](https://github.com/flaskcwg/translation-template), include all branches.
 - [ ] Name your repository as `flask-docs-<lang code>`, for example, `flask-docs-es`.
 - [ ] Setup ReadtheDocs to connect your repository, use `flask-<lang code>` as the subdomain, set the default version to the `main` branch and enable single version.
-- [ ] Translate the README and the pull request template, update the title, clone URL, upstream URL, and folder name in the README.
-You can update README to add more format or translate tips for your language.
+- [ ] Translate the README and the pull request template (optional).
+- [ ] Update the title, clone URL, upstream URL, and folder name in the README.
+You can update the README to add more format or translate tips for your language.
 - [ ] Translate the `docs/index.rst` file.
 - [ ] Translate the `docs/foreword.rst` file.
 - [ ] Translate the `docs/advanced-foreword.rst` file.